The Numerous Health Benefits of Turmeric

 The curcumin content of turmeric is only around 3% by weight – which is why most studies looking at turmeric’s health benefits use extracts that have been standardized to include large amounts of curcumin, usually at doses of 1 gram per day or even more.

 It would be very difficult to consume such a high dose of curcumin every day solely from the turmeric present in curry dishes.
-To ensure that you take full advantage of the many diverse health benefits of turmeric, you’ll need to consume a proven, reliable extract containing significant amounts of curcumin that is easily available to your body.
+To help take advantage of the many diverse health benefits being credited to turmeric, you may wish to consume a proven, reliable extract containing significant amounts of curcumin that is more available to your body.